pablomagnaghi/social-dept/README.md

 # Getting Started with This Next.js 15 App (Using pnpm)

+## Project Overview
+The selected topic for this app is Finances, focusing on handling transactions across different categories.
+This showcases basic functionality for both the frontend and backend layers.
+- Users can create, view, and manage financial transactions.
+- Transactions are organized by categories and types ("income" | "expense").
+- The backend uses handler functions for API routes to implement a RESTful API, promoting clear separation of concerns and making it easy to consume from the frontend.
+- The use of interfaces in the repository layer allows easy mocking for testing database interactions without relying on a real database.

 This project is built using **Next.js 15**, **pnpm**, **TypeScript**, and includes common configurations like **Tailwind CSS**, **ShadCN**, **Clerk Authentication**, and **Drizzle ORM**.

 ---